JoinColony/colonyJS/sdk/packages/colony-example-angular/README.md

 ### Open Browser

-Open your browser and start building your app:
+Open your browser and check out the example:

 [localhost:4200](http://localhost:4200)